 Once clinical trials are approved to start, each one must follow certain steps in order.
-The steps are designed to keep people safe in the clinical trial.
-Sometimes, steps (phases) are done together, at the same time.
+The steps are called "phases."
+They are designed to keep volunteers safe.
 Making sure all the steps are done helps protect patients and give accurate results about what the clinical trial is testing.

 Phase I clinical trials

-Doctors do phase I clinical trials to learn if a new drug, treatment, or combination of treatments is safe for people.
+Doctors do a phase I clinical trial to learn if a new drug, treatment, or treatment combination is safe for people.
 They may have already tested it in laboratory animals.